Man kills one police officer, wounds two others in Budapest stabbing | Law-Order

 Man kills one police officer, wounds two others in Budapest stabbing

-A man injured three police officers in Budapest late on Thursday with a knife, one of whom died in a hospital, police said in a statement on Friday.
-The suspect was trying to enter a flat in a Budapest apartment block when the police were called, police said.
+A man injured three police officers in Budapest late on Thursday with a knife, one of whom died in a hospital, police said on Friday with prosecutors stating it was not a terrorist act.
+Police said in a statement earlier on Friday that the suspect was trying to forcefully enter a flat in a Budapest apartment block when the police were called.

 - Country: